 The PhD in Luso-Afro-Brazilian Studies and Theory requires a minimum of 54 graduate course credits and 12 dissertation credits.
-Successful applicants to the program who hold an MA degree from UMass Dartmouth or another institution may be allowed to transfer up to a maximum of 30 credits from the MA level toward their doctoral degree coursework.
+Successful applicants to the program who hold an MA degree from UMass Dartmouth or another institution may be allowed to apply up to a maximum of 24 credits from the MA level toward their doctoral degree coursework.

 Candidates who apply to and are admitted directly to the PhD program, and who do not already hold a relevant MA degree, are evaluated by the Graduate Studies Committee at the end of their second semester of coursework.
 Contingent on the results of the evaluation, the Committee may authorize continuation of PhD candidacy or recommend that the candidate pursue an MA degree and be reevaluated for admission to PhD candidacy upon its completion.

 Required coursework comprises a minimum of 6 courses (18 credits) in 600- and 700-level seminars, including a minimum of 2 courses (6 credits) at the 700 level, one of which must be POR 710, Literary and Cultural Theory.
 The remaining 6 credits may be taken at the 500 level, either in the Department of Portuguese or from an approved list of courses in other departments.